Jason Blakely

 Jason Blakely (born 1980) is an American political philosopher.
-He is an Associate Professor of Political Science at Pepperdine University and was educated at University of California, Berkeley and Vassar College.
+He is professor of Political Science at Pepperdine University and was educated at University of California, Berkeley and Vassar College.
 At Berkeley, he studied with Mark Bevir and John Searle.
 He is also noted for his popular writings and work on public philosophy.
-He is Catholic.
+He is a Catholic, having converted from atheism.

 Critique of social science

 Blakely's work is part of the wider hermeneutic and phenomenological traditions of philosophy.
 Specifically, he has extended on arguments by Hans-Georg Gadamer and Charles Taylor, that claim the human sciences should not be modeled on the paradigm of the natural sciences, but treated as interpretive and narrative disciplines closer to the humanistic study of literature, art, philosophy, and history.

 Interpretive Social Science (2018) written with Mark Bevir, offered a systematic defense of interpretivism as the philosophical framework appropriate to guiding research across the human sciences, including in the fields of political science, sociology, economics, and psychology.
 Blakely then turned in We Built Reality (2020) to arguing that mainstream social science was often pseudoscientific and included repressed world-making or double-hermeneutic features (what Blakely dubs "Double-H effects") that help create and reinforce various political and social realities.